jh1236/handball-site/docs/ref.md

 - tournament: str (Optional)
     - The searchable name of the tournament to get stats from
+- returnTournament: bool (Optional)
+    - If the tournament is to be returned in the response

 #### Return Structure

 - Official
+- tournament: Tournament
+    - The tournament that was passed in

 <hr>